charmyin/xinqiang/README.md

 CMStudio
 ========

-It's a base project composed of SpringMVC, JeasyUI, Shiro and so on~
+#It's a project composed of SpringMVC, JeasyUI, Mybatis, Shiro, junit, log4j, jackson and so on~

+#Basic modules are : User manage, Role manage, Organization manage, User authority manage, Menu manage~

+#Jars managed by Maven~

+#Postgresql is the initial database~ Of course, I'll make it compatible with mysql, oracle later~

 On developing~